-Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Plan physicians must provide or arrange your care and you m ust be hospitalized in a P lan facility. • The Standard Option has no calendar year deductible.
-The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
-We added "after deductible" when the deductible applies. • Be sure to read Section 4, Your Cost for Covered Services for valuable information about how cost- sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). • YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
+We added "after deductible" when the deductible applies. - Be sure to read Section 4, Your Cost for Covered Services for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require precertification.
-Benefit Description You pay nt hospital Standard Option Basic Option and board, such as: \$650 per admission 20% of the Plan allowance (deducti

-Inpatient hospital Standard Option Basic Option Room and board, such as:Ward, semiprivate, or intensive care accommodations \$650 per admission 20% of the Plan allowance (deductible applies) General nursing care Meals and special diets Notes: • If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing 20% of the Plan Operating, recovery, maternity, and other treatment rooms allowance (deductible applies) Prescribed drugs and medications applies) Diagnostic laboratory tests and x-rays Blood and blood products Dressings, splints, plaster casts, and sterile tray services Medical supplies, appliances, and equipment, including oxygen Anesthetics, including nurse anesthetist services • The collection and storage of autologous blood for elective surgery when authorized by a Plan physician.
+refer to section 5 to be sure which services require precertification.
+Benefit Description You pay npatient hospital Basic Option Room and board, such as: 20% of the Plan allowance (deductible applies) • Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Notes: • If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: 20% of the Plan allowance (deductible applies) Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and x-rays Blood and blood products Dressings, splints, plaster casts, and sterile tray services • Medical supplies, appliances, and equipment, including oxygen Anesthetics, including nurse anesthetist services • The collection and storage of autologous blood for elective surgery when authorized by a Plan physician.
 Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
 The need for anesthesia, by itself, is not such a condition.
-Not covered: All charges All charges • Custodial care and care in an intermediate care facility
+Not covered: All charges Custodial care and care in an intermediate care facility 1